opencv/opencv/doc/tutorials/introduction/android_binary_package/android_dev_intro.rst

 Preface
 =======
 Android is a Linux-based, open source mobile operating system developed by Open Handset Alliance led by Google.
-See the `official site <http://www.android.com/about/>`_ for general details.
+See the `Android home site <http://www.android.com/about/>`_ for general details.

 Development for Android significantly differs from development for other platforms.
 So before starting programming for Android we recommend you make sure that you are familiar with the following key topis: